- What is Mindfulness?

 - How do I register for a class or informational session?

-Please indicate the start date of the course you wish you register for.
+Please indicate the title and start date of the course you wish you register for.
 Payment for registration can be made at the time of the free informational session or at the first class session.

 - Can anyone attend your classes?

 MBSR classes are open to all individuals.
 However, it is not recommended that you participate in the course if you are currently experiencing an episode of severe depression or have been treated for substance abuse in the past year.
 Exceptions can be made under the guidance of a health care professional.

 - Can I participate if I take antidepressants or other prescription medication?